-In addition, in 2021-2022 the Virtual School created a dedicated post: Educational Psychologist for Children in Care post (0.4) based within the Virtual School.
+In addition, the Virtual School created a dedicated Educational Psychologist (0.4) post for Children in Care post based within the Virtual School (post currently vacant).
 The purpose of this is to:

-- Provide consultations to support CIC - > Provide systemic consultations with all stakeholders - > To undertake specific assessments, advice and generate reports - > To support with the training and development of all a stakeholders - To support with the training and development of education establishments to become accredited 'Attachment & Trauma informed' settings
+- Provide consultations to support CIC. - Provide systemic consultations with all stakeholders. - To undertake specific assessments, advice and generate reports. - To support with the training and development of all stakeholders. - To support with the training and development of education establishments to become accredited 'Attachment & Trauma Informed' settings.